 NINETEENTH.
 The Employee must comply with the provisions of this Agreement, as well as the applicable regulatory provisions.

 TWENTIETH.
-During the effective period of this Agreement, the Employee cannot work for anyone else or carry out any other activity which interferes with his or her obligations at Enron.
+Throughout the duration of this Agreement, the Employee cannot work for anyone else or carry out any other activity which interferes with his or her obligations at Enron.

 TWENTY-FIRST.
 The Employee recognizes that all documents, materials, uniforms and instruments in general provided to him or her for the performance of his or her work by reason of this Agreement belong to Enron, and binds himself or herself to maintain them in good condition and to deliver them to Enron at the time when Enron so requires, and therefore said instruments may not at any time be considered as an integral part of the salary that the Employee earns.